deocoin/nova/doc/readme-qt.rst

     qmake
     make

-Alternatively, install `Qt Creator`_ and open the `litecoin-qt.pro` file.
+Alternatively, install `Qt Creator`_ and open the `darkcoin-qt.pro` file.

-An executable named `litecoin-qt` will be built.
+An executable named `darkcoin-qt` will be built.

 .. _`Qt Creator`: http://qt-project.org/downloads/